PeterCamilleri/games_lessons/B/README.md

 Now I begin this section with the conceit that I have any words of wisdom to convey to the reader.
 It is true that I have been programming for a very long time, but length of service does not always lead to excellence.
-I can only say the truths that I know and hope that they will be of some use.
+I can only say these are truths that I know and hope that they will be of some use.

 The games lessons tutorial is different from most published works in that it was designed from the outset to be hosted on github.
 Why? and why care?
 With